AJMansfield/Intelligence-Core-Public/kttu02.md

 Leon looks over the form,
   then hands it to the official.

-The official pulls out a round plastic disc the size of a bottle cap, covered on one side with some kind of geometric seal.
+The official pulls out a white plastic disc the size of a half-dollar coin, covered on one side with some kind of colorful geometric seal.
 He flips it over, and writes something on the other side, then hands it to you, saying something that you take to mean "don't cause any trouble."

 You nod.
 You don't want any trouble.
-You thread the disc onto a lanyard so you don't lose it.
+You also definitely don't want to lose it.
+You use the small hole at the disc's perimeter to thread it onto a lanyard.

 At last, you're able to exit the gatehouse, and enter the city proper.

 ----

 You spend most of your first week in the city adjusting to the city's norms.
-Or, in many cases, the lack thereof.

-Probably the most striking difference was that halflings didn't form nuclear families the way humans did, but rather live in larger clans or maybe communes, usually somewhere from fifteen to thirty older adults, and any of the clan's children.
+Probably the most striking difference is that these halflings don't seem to form nuclear families the way humans do, but rather live in larger clans of usually somewhere from fifteen to thirty older adults.

+The _Ksippuktsimnmi_ clan you've fallen in with seems to have around twenty members, most of which you met working in the field the first day, and about two thirds which you've learned are actually female.

+To your eyes about the only difference you can make out is that it's _usually_ men who have a colored stripe in the middle of their head hair, although that doesn't seem to be a hard-and-fast rule.

-Most of the work crew were all part of one such clan, but two of the younger ones were in a different category.
+However, aside from the clan members, four of the younger halflings on the crew are apparently in a different category.
+They, and you, aren't really considered part of the clan, but more like hired help.

-About twenty percent of this city's population seemed to consist of these younger migrant workers, who mostly lived in a separate area of the city from any clan they might otherwise be associated with.
+About twenty percent of this city's population seems to consist of this younger migrant worker class, and most of them live in a separate area of the city away from the _Ksippuktsimnmi_ clan building.

+For the moment, you stay with two of the migrants, who you manage to coerce the nicknames "Jerry" and "Morgan" from.
+The two of them share a very small apartment in the migrant district, and with a third occupant of your size it feels rather crowded, but you make do, and are grateful for it.

-The two migrants on the crew had helped you find such an apartment near theirs, but apparently unemployment and homelessness were fairly common among this migrant population, and you often passed alleyways in those districts containing lean-tos and make-shift shelters.
+Apparently unemployment and homelessness are common among this population, and you often passed alleyways in the migrant districts containing lean-tos and make-shift shelters.

 Crime, though, &mdash; aside from petty corruption &mdash;
   seemed to be nearly nonexistant, likely due to the city government's brutal justice system.

-If you were arrested, contested the accusations, and were convicted, the only possible outcome was execution.
+If one were arrested and convicted of a crime, the only possible outcome was execution.

 For some crimes at least,
-  you could opt for immediate summary exile from the city rather than contesting, but even then, criminals were usually given a brand indicating the crime they were accused of.
+  it seemed you could opt for immediate summary exile from the city rather than contesting any accusation, but even then, criminals were usually given a brand indicating the crime they were accused of.
-And on _this_ unforgiving planet, a damming-enough brand wouldn't necessarily be _better_ than execution, just slower.
+And on _this_ unforgiving planet, depending on the time of year that might not be _better_ than execution, just slower.

-You did your best to stay out of trouble.
+You do your best to stay out of trouble.

-The population seemed to be about half male and half female &mdash;
-  sexual dimorphism was indeed something they had in common with humans &mdash;
-  but to your eyes, distinguishing between them wasn't easy.

-The one difference you could make out was that it was _usually_ men who had a colored stripe in the middle of their hair, but that wasn't always the case.

-Not that it mattered.
-They didn't really seem to have gender-specific roles;
-  an individual's role in society was defined by their role in their commune, and that could be anything, it seemed.

-Spoken language was apparently a _very_ fluid concept for these halflings.
+One thing you do have significant trouble with is the language.

 It was often said on Earth that the English language was really three languages stacked on top of each other wearing a trench coat.
 That it regularly pursued other languages down alleyways to beat them unconscious and rifle their pockets for new vocabulary.